Matchstick puzzles: Move 2 matches to make 6 squares and move 8 to make 6 squares

 Now we will take up the second puzzle.

-Solution of the matchstick puzzle: move 8 matches to make 6 squares
+Solution of the second part of the matchstick puzzles: Move 8 matches to make 6 squares

 By now you know how to form 6 squares with 12 matches on your flat table.
 The puzzle and the first solution are shown in the figure below side by side.